Enet4/cryxtels/README.md

 Run *configure* to generate the Makefile's, then run *make*.
 Alternatively, use the custom Makefile under the name *Makefile.bak*.

-Others building procedures for more operating systems could be available eventually.
+Other building procedures for more operating systems could be available eventually.

 # Installing